josemiserra/navigation_drlnd/README.md

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+For this project, an agent is trained to navigate and collect bananas inside a cubic world.
 The environment is a simplified version of the Banana Collector Environment from the Unity ML-Agents toolkit provided by Udacity.

 A single agent that can move in a planar arena, with observations given by a set of distance-based sensors and some intrinsic measurements, and actions consisting of 4 discrete commands (forward, backward, left, right).